Community Dance Practices in the Yishuv and Israel: 1900-2000

 Ruth Ashkenazi, born in Poland in 1938, directed the Project for the Preservation and Fostering of Ethnic Dance at the Center for Culture and Education of the Histadrut Labor Federation from 1973 to 1983.
 She also wrote The Story of Folk Dancing at Kibbutz Daliyyah (1992).

-It is interesting to note that it is women who are at the forefront of the effort to foster ethnic dance, although we are speaking for the most part of traditional, male-dominated societies that are patriarchal in nature.
+It is interesting to note that it is women who are at the forefront of the effort to foster ethnic dances, although we are speaking for the most part of traditional, male-dominated societies that are patriarchal in nature.
 A reasonable explanation for this is the fact that more women than men were involved in the field of dance in general during the period in question, and in the creation and promotion of Israeli folk dance in particular.

 Ashkenazi, Ruth.
 The Story of Folk Dancing at Kibbutz Daliyyah.
 Haifa: 1992.